svanichkin/say/README.md

 - Embedded Yggdrasil node – no separate daemon required.
 - G.722 voice (8 kHz / 48 kbps) with configurable frame size and UDP/TCP transports.
-- Optional JPEG video streaming directly in the terminal (single or two‑pane layout).
+- Video streaming directly in the terminal two‑pane layout.
 - Simple newline text bridge when media is disabled.
 - Friend list bootstrap via the same `config.json` that holds the Yggdrasil settings.